If you are intending to sit for licensure exams, carefully read the following information for important instructions.

 Students seeking second counseling degree and have taken the CPCE already must complete an Oral examination to graduate.

 Once you complete the Application Request to sit for the CPCE, your status in the program will be reviewed to ensure that sufficient progress has been accomplished in the program to take the CPCE exam.
-Do not complete this applicaiton until the start of the semester in which you plan to sit for the CPCE.
+Do not complete this application until the start of the semester in which you plan to sit for the CPCE.

 National Counselor Examination (NCE)

-Students will also need to take the National Counselor Examination (NCE), if they are seeking clinical mental health licensure.
+Students will also need to take the National Counselor Examination (NCE) if they are seeking clinical mental health licensure.
 Students must be well advanced in the counseling program to apply.
 NBCC recommends students have completed all eight subject areas and be in the practicum or internship stage of their program.